bradonomics/bradonomics.com/_drafts/note-taking.md

 Evernote, Joplin, and others have web clippers to save other people's writing to your notes.
 I use [Markdownload](https://addons.mozilla.org/en-US/firefox/addon/markdownload/).

+### Zettlr

+Just found Zettlr and it may replace Atom as my primary writing and note taking tool. <https://github.com/Zettlr/Zettlr>

 ## TagSpaces

 Evernote, Joplin, and others have tagging systems.
 I use tags in the frontmatter of my files and use the search feature in Atom to find them.
 If you want a GUI system for tagging, you might try [TagSpaces](https://www.tagspaces.org/).